GUIGuard-Bench: Toward a General Evaluation for Privacy-Preserving GUI Agents: Privacy Recognition Analysis

 \subsection{Privacy Mask and Replacement Experiments}

 Many studies have proposed masking- or redaction-based approaches for privacy-preserving vision, where sensitive regions such as names, account numbers, or document fields are automatically localized and obscured before being processed by downstream models~\cite{orekondy2018automatic,kotey2024textaware,mask2}.
 These works show that carefully selecting and redacting privacy-sensitive regions can substantially reduce disclosure while preserving most of the visual context needed for recognition or interaction.
-However, in GUI scenarios, many types of privacy are tightly coupled with the agent's task (for example, a phone number that must be dialed or a contact name that must be searched), so naive masking may severely harm usability.
+However, in GUI scenarios, many types of privacy are tightly coupled with the agent's task, so naive masking may severely harm usability.

-To assess how this type of privacy information influences GUI agents, we conduct a series of privacy-masking experiments on Mobile-Agent-v3.
-Since both GUIGuard and AgentDAM introduce the notion of task-essential privacy~\cite{zharmagambetov2025agentdam}, we compare the effects of masking essential and non-essential private information on task performance.
+To assess how this type of privacy information influences GUI agents, the original GUIGuard manuscript conducts a series of privacy-masking experiments on Mobile-Agent-v3 using AndroidWorld as an online benchmark.

-We conduct these experiments on the online dataset Android World, using \texttt{Gemini 3 pro} as the privacy detection model.
 A privacy mask is applied to every screenshot captured during the agent's execution.
 Across three rounds of masking, 1.56\%, 28.50\%, and 62.98\% of privacy information are obscured in the high-risk, medium-risk, and low-risk settings, respectively.
-These results indicate that even in a mixed environment like Android World, a substantial amount of privacy information remains present.
 The change in task accuracy shows that all levels of risk influence task completion, with medium-risk privacy exerting the strongest effect.